 '''

+[preprocessor.linenos]

+after = [ "links" ]

+or

 [preprocessor.links]

 before = [ "linenos" ]

 '''

 It would also be possible, though redundant, to specify both of the above in the same config file.

 Preprocessors having the same priority specified through before and after are sorted by name.
 Any infinite loops will be detected and produce an error.